open-hand/workflow-service/README_en_US.md

 # Workflow Service

-`Workflow Service` is a Workflow Service based on Activiti7, which can dynamically create processes, start processes, complete human task audit and other operations.
+`Workflow Service` is a Workflow Service based on Activiti7, which supports dynamically and flexibly creating processes, starting processes, monitoring processes and management processes.

 ## Feature